Herringway/hwkode/hkode.md

 * Bloodbath (500PXP): Increases damage by 50% at the cost of 12.5% max HP per turn.
 * Absorption (500PXP): When dealing damage, can absorb 10% total damage as healing.
 Can temporarily learn certain abilities when hit by them.
 * Multicasting (500PXP): Can attack multiple times per turn at the cost of upcoming turns.
 Gains a bonus based on how many extra turns are spent.
+* Phazon Infused (1000PXP): Skill strength increases by 75% and HP regenerates by 20HP per round, but you become immune to healing (Except revival) and have permanent doom status.

 ## Custom Shop